Note: As of July 16, 2021, anonymous question asking is no longer supported. Please see https://qr.ae/pGMzdD for further

 I. The Basics: Writing an answer anonymously

 When you anonymously ask a question or write an answer, your name will not be associated with the piece of content.
 You can anonymously ask a question by clicking on the drop-down menu, "Show to followers" and selecting "Anonymous" from the list.
-You can anonymously write an answer by selecting the “Write Anonymously” option in the overflow menu of the question you want to anonymously answer.
+You can anonymously write an answer by selecting the “Write Anonymously” option in the overflow menu ("...") of the question you want to anonymously answer.

 Once you add a piece of content, you will not be able to add or remove anonymity.
 For example, if you write an answer publicly, you will not be able to change it to anonymous later and vice versa.
 An Anonymous Edit Link will allow you (or anyone with this link) to make anonymous edits to the question or anonymously edit or delete the answer.
 All actions taken on the public page (such as commenting, upvoting, etc) will be associated with your name, but you will not be identified as the contributor of any anonymous piece of content.

 II.
 Important to know: What's always public

 Any actions that are not taken using the Anonymous Edit Link will be public.
 This includes things such as:

 - Commenting (including questions you asked anonymously or answers you wrote anonymously)

 - Requesting answers from someone or from Quora

 - Reverting edit log operations

 In addition to these actions above, there are many actions on Quora that can't be done anonymously, such as following topics, following other users, sharing to Facebook/Twitter, and sending Quora messages.
 So remember that these actions are always public, even if you take them from the page of a question or answer that you contributed anonymously.
 A good rule of thumb is that if the action is not done using the, it will be done publicly.

 Your writing content & style: If you write personally-identifiable information or in a consistent style while anonymous, you should know that others may directly or programmatically be able to figure out your identity.